 (Syndicating Content - Benefits)

-While adding an RSS feed from another site is a great way to add content to your site that you don’t have to create, it’s worth keeping in mind that there are benefits in getting other websites to syndicate YOUR content.
+While adding feeds from another site is a great way to add content to your site without having to create it, it’s worth keeping in mind that you also want other websites to syndicate YOUR content.

-When other websites and blogs syndicate your RSS feed, you have the opportunity to gain increased exposure online and drive more web traffic …
+When other websites syndicate your content, this gives you the opportunity to get more exposure online and drive new web traffic …

-(Look for ways to get other sites to syndicate content using your feed … it will help increase your exposure online!)
+(It’s a good idea to get visitors to syndicate your RSS feed … it will help increase your exposure online!)

-WordPress automatically publishes a feed of all your posts, allowing other online users to syndicate your content on their websites.
+By default, WordPress automatically publishes a feed of your posts, allowing other online users to easily syndicate your content on their websites and blogs.

-Depending on your WordPress site’s theme, there are a number of ways to get your RSS feed:
+Depending on your WordPress site’s theme, there are a number of ways to access your RSS feed:

 1) If your theme has been configured to display the Meta widget in your navigation menu …

-The feed page will show as many recent items you have specified in your Reading Settings section
+(The feed will display as many recent items you have specified in the Reading Settings section)

 Display Full Text Or Summary Of Posts In Your RSS Feed

-The other setting in the WordPress Reading Settings section that affects your RSS feed is whether to display each article in a feed as full text, or just as a summary …
+Another setting in the Reading Settings section that affects your RSS feed is whether to display your posts as full text, or as a summary …

-(WordPress Reading Settings – Show ‘Full Text’ or ‘Summary’ for articles in a feed)
+(Settings – Reading Settings – Display ‘Full Text’ or ‘Summary’ for articles in a RSS feed)

 View The Content Of Your RSS Feeds

-As mentioned earlier, to view the content of an RSDS feed, you have to copy the feed’s URL and paste it into a feedreader, i.e. an application that can translate feeds into readable content for humans.
+As mentioned previously, all you need to do to view the content of a feed is to copy the feed’s URL to your clipboard and paste it into a feedreader, i.e. an application that translates feeds into readable content.

 Let’s see how this works.